The Economy’s Impact on HR in 2026 (And How to Respond)

 Key Takeaways

-Economic conditions are uncontrollable.
-Your HR response to them isn’t.
-Build strategies now before you need them.
+The economy’s impact on HR is uncontrollable.
+Your response to it isn’t.
+Build these strategies now, before you need them.

 Economic FactorHR ImpactResponse Strategy